 Voice Problems that last more than 3 weeks.

 A flexible laryngoscopy examination can additionally be used to collect a sample of tissue to be tested under a microscope, or to remove an item that is blocking an airway.

 What Technology Do Doctors Use?

-Many doctors like to use the Olympus ENF-GP Fiber Rhinolaryngoscope.
-This scope produces high resolution images that give otolaryngologist a good understanding of what the patient needs as a treatment to his or her symptoms.
+Many doctors like to use the Olympus ENF-GP fiber rhinolaryngoscope.
+This scope produces high resolution images that give otolaryngologists a good understanding of what the patient needs as a treatment to his or her symptoms.

 This device specifically is extremely portable.
 It is compatible with many additional fiber optic parts.
 One being the EndoLED, a light that makes the image even more visible.

 A laryngoscopy is a safe way for doctors to take a closer look at a child’s throat, vocal cords, and nose as well.

 Older children typically have no problem with the laryngoscopy, but some younger children aren’t as comfortable.
 If this is the case, the doctor can make a decision to use a topical anesthetic that will only numb up the nose, try a decongestant to allow swelling to reduce, or do a different examination called upper aerodigestive tract endoscopy under general anesthesia.

 A parent can prepare for the examination by helping his or her child remain calm before and during.
 The test can also engage the gag reflex; therefore, coming in on a full stomach isn’t ideal.